OCaml Users and Developers Workshop 2016

 prominent industrial or experimental uses of OCaml, or deployments in unusual situations.

-It will be an informal meeting, with an online scribe report of the meeting, but no formal proceedings.
-Slides of presentations will be available online from the workshop homepage.
-The presentations will likely be recorded, and made available at a later time.
+It will be an informal meeting with no formal proceedings.
+The presentation material will be available online from the workshop homepage.
+The presentations may be recorded, and made available at a later time.

-To submit a talk, please register a description of the talk (about 2 pages long) at https://easychair.org/conferences/?conf=ocaml2015, providing a clear statement of what will be brought by the talk: the problems that are addressed, the technical solutions or methods that are proposed.
+To submit a presentation, please register a description of the talk (about 2 pages long) at https://icfp-ocaml17.hotcrp.com/ providing a clear statement of what will be provided by the presentation: the problems that are addressed, the solutions or methods that are proposed.
 If you wish to perform a demo or require any special setup, we will do our best to accommodate you.